-With winter weather around the corner (and already starting in some parts of the country), now is the time to think about protection against cold stress.
+With winter weather settling in, now is the time to think about protection against cold stress.

 Take a look at how you can learn to identify the different types of cold stress and how it can be prevented from affecting your landscaping crew this winter.